ipatch/homebrew-us-05/README.md

 brew [re]install /path/to/some/local_formula.rb
 ```

-> `brew reinstall` is problematic a majority of the time, so when experimenting with local formula when developing use **brew install** /path/to/formula.rb
+> ❗️`brew reinstall` is problematic a majority of the time, so when experimenting with local formula when developing use **brew install** /path/to/formula.rb

 <a id="references"></a>